-The 12th Annual Work Zone Safety Conference will be held in conjunction with the 2011 National Work Zone Awareness Week.
+The 13th Annual Work Zone Safety Conference will be held in conjunction with the 2012 National Work Zone Awareness Week.
 The one-day conference is designed to address the needs of a diverse audience of law enforcement, public works, traffic safety, and engineering personnel.
-LTAP will continue to coordinate the quarterly meetings of the ad-hoc New Jersey Work Zone Safety Partnership, which promotes work zone safety statewide.
-In addition to the training programs and conference, technical assistance and resource distribution is a significant part of the LTAP outreach effort.
-LTAP will conduct work zone safety awareness outreach through dissemination of an e-newsletter and inquiry follow-up.
+Many organizations are also represented, including local unions, state and local government, labor, and related professional associations.